 This task is fairly straightforward.

-Whether you’re lighting a BBQ for al fresco dining or starting a fire in your chimenea to keep you warm on a summer evening, it’s a lot easier to get those flames roaring than you might think.
+When lighting a BBQ, it’s a lot easier to get those flames roaring than you might think.
 It doesn’t matter what you’re using – just follow these easy steps to start the perfect fire.

-- Don’t forget, when using an open fire on a charcoal BBQ, chimenea or firepits, make sure children and animals are supervised at all times.
+- Don’t forget, when using an open fire on a charcoal BBQ, make sure children and animals are supervised at all times.

-- Keep you kindling and firewood in a log store.
+- Keep your kindling and firewood in a log store.
 This will help it to stay dry, making it much easier to light your chimenea or firepit.

 How to start a charcoal BBQ